rewji43/Covid-19_Diagnosis_SeminarProject/README.md

  | Testing   |    260   |  260   |  520  |
  | Total     |    867   |  867   |  1734 |

- <br>After I already complete with training and testing data, I follow these processes below. <br>
+ <br>After I already complete with training and testing data, I follow these processes before building model. <br>

  * Image Augmentation
  Augmentation with rotate, crop and filp images and get new data set in this table. <br>